Callitris pancheri

-Callitris pancheri is a plant species of the family Cupressaceae.
+Callitris pancheri is a species of conifer in the cypress family, Cupressaceae.
 It is endemic to New Caledonia, where it occurs in small, scattered population along rivers.
-It used to be placed in its own genus Neocallitropsis but molecular phylogenetic analysis indicated that it was nested within Callitris.
+It used to be placed in its own genus Neocallitropsis but molecular phylogenetic analysis indicated that it was nested within Callitris, but only when the New Caledonian species C. sulcata (to which it is most closely related) is included.

-It is an evergreen coniferous tree growing to 2–10 m tall.
-The leaves are awl-shaped, 1 cm long, arranged in eight rows in alternating whorls of four; in overall appearance, the foliage is superficially similar to some species of Araucaria, though they are only very distantly related.
+It is a coniferous tree growing to 2–10 m tall.
+The leaves are awl-shaped, 1 cm long, arranged in eight rows in alternating whorls of four; in overall appearance, the foliage is superficially similar to some species of Araucaria, though they are only very distantly related; in Araucaria the leaf arrangement is spiral, not in whorls.
 Callitris pancheri is dioecious, with separate male and female trees; the seed cones are 1.5–2.0 cm long, with eight woody scales arranged in two whorls of four.